Train to teach

 The School Direct route with Tidal

-For 2021/22 Tidal Teaching School Alliance will be offering two primary focussed School Direct routes to gaining a postgraduate teaching qualification:
+For 2022/23 Tidal Education Alliance will be offering two primary focused School Direct routes to gaining a postgraduate teaching qualification:

 - School Direct Training Programme (Primary general 4 – 11 years)